-The palatial hiding place of some Arab baths
+The palace that hid some Arab baths

-The Palace was built in 1592, on the orders of Fernando de Torres y Portugal, ex-Viceroy of Peru.
+The palace was built in 1592 on the orders of Fernando de Torres y Portugal, ex-Viceroy of Peru.

 - Construction: Palace

 From Tuesday to SaturdayFrom 9:00 AM to 10:00 PM

 SundayFrom 9:00 AM to 3:00 PM

 - Closing days: Monday

 Conference room, Left items and cloakroom service, Shop